jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 ```

 ## ConcreteCondition
-`ConcreteCondition` is like `ConcreteAction`, exception that if focused upon conditional features, such as:
+`ConcreteCondition` is like `ConcreteAction`, except that it focused upon conditional features, such as:
 * Is High Priority
 * Is Local Address